patrickv77/pv-eventeny/README.md

 ### EJS

 **EJS (Embedded JavaScript)** is a templating engine that is used to generate HTML markup with plain JavaScript.
-It is used to render dynamic web pages on the server side by embedding JavaScript logic directly into HTML.
-This makes it easy to pass data from the server to the views, creating a seamless user experience.
+It is used to render dynamic web pages by embedding JavaScript logic directly into HTML.

 ### Passport.js and Express-session

-**Passport.js and Express-session** are express middlewares that are used in conjunction to implement simple and secure authentication to the application.
-Passport.js supports various authentication strategies, including the one that we chose `passport-local`, which enable users to tailor passport to their specific needs.
+**Passport.js and Express-session** are express middlewares used to implement simple and secure authentication.
+Passport.js supports various authentication strategies, including `passport-local`, which enables users to tailor Passport.js to their specific needs.
 In this case, `passport-local` provides a simple username and password authentication that stores data on the session created by Express-session.

 ### PostgreSQL and Sequelize

 **PostgreSQL** is an open-source relational database system and **Sequelize** is a promise-based ORM (Object-Relational Mapper).
-My application uses PostgreSQL to store data and uses Sequelize to interact with my SQL database.
-Including an ORM makes interacting with data simpler and more secure.
+The application uses Sequelize to interact with the PostgreSQL database using JavaScript objects.
+Using an ORM makes interacting with data simpler and more secure.

 ### Containers (Docker)

 **Docker** containers include everything needed to run a piece of software.
-My application and database run inside separate Docker containers.
+The application and database run inside separate Docker containers.